Naturally, each dog breed is unique and distinct in its own special way.

 Therefore, it is best to do your due diligence and obtain as much information about the breed as possible.

-A sufficient amount of research into the animal is recommended, as this will provide you with the best possible way to decide on a breed which works best for you.
+A sufficient amount of research into the animal is recommended, as this will provide you with the best possible way to decide on a breed that works best for you.

 When acquiring a puppy dog, you should stay away from hastily made emotionally based decisions.
 Down the road, such an ill-advised decision is sure to have negative effects.